mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-figures.md

 <!-- vale on -->

 ### Dynamic HTML header
-Generally, you can create a custom figure for any [Dash component](https://dash.plotly.com/#open-source-component-libraries).
+You can create a custom figure for any [Dash component](https://dash.plotly.com/#open-source-component-libraries).
 Below is an example of a custom figure that returns a `html.H2` component that dynamically updates based on the selected name from a filter.